 Howard Gollop - Winner of the Cleveland Press Club prize for entertainment writing, Howard Gollop has been covering theater in Northeast Ohio for more than three decades -- first as arts/entertainment editor of The Morning Journal in Lorain and recently as Accent Editor of The Chronicle-Telegram in Elyria and The Gazette in Medina.
 He has served as a contributor for Mademoiselle magazine and a guest dramaturg for Cleveland Play House.

-is a freelance journalist and arts reviewer in the Cleveland area.
+Laura Kennelly is a freelance journalist and arts reviewer in the Cleveland area.
 She has served as Arts Editor for the Morning Journal in Lorain and written about the arts in print for Northern Ohio Live, Scene Magazine, and other publications.
 She also did music reviews for WCLV's "Considered Opinions."
 In 2005 she was awarded a fellowship for the NEA Institute for Classical Music and Opera held in NYC at the Columbia University Graduate School of Journalism.
-A member of the North American Music Critics Association, she also serves as associate editor of BACH: Journal of the Riemenschneider Bach Institute (at Baldwin-Wallace Conservatory of Music).
+A member of the North American Music Critics Association.
+She has also served as associate editor of BACH: Journal of the Riemenschneider Bach Institute (at Baldwin-Wallace Conservatory of Music).
 Before moving to Ohio some twenty years ago, she taught literature and creative writing at the University of North Texas (where she received a PhD in English literature).
 To see her full reviews, read Laura's posts at Cool Cleveland.